-The has sanctioned it believes have used chemical weapons in the battlefield of Ukraine.
+The UK has sanctioned Russian troops it believes have used chemical weapons in the battlefield of Ukraine.

 The Foreign Office also said that Kirillov was a “significant mouthpiece” for Kremlin misinformation.

-The US has accused using hazardous chemicals, including tear gas and toxic choking agents chloropicrin, in Ukraine.
+The US has accused Russian forces using hazardous chemicals, including tear gas and toxic choking agents chloropicrin, in Ukraine.

 Foreign Secretary David Lammy stated that the UK would not “sit idly by” as Putin and his mafia-state trampled on international law, including Chemical Weapons Convention.

-Lammy called ‘s “flagrant use” of chemical agents “cruel” and “inhuman” and pledged to use all powers at his disposal in order to combat this “malign activity”.
+Lammy called Russia’s “flagrant use” of chemical agents “cruel” and “inhuman” and pledged to use all powers at his disposal in order to combat this “malign activity”.

-, the Secretary of Defence, announced the by saying: “Our message to Putin’s regime is clear: You cannot break international laws without facing consequences.”
+John Healey, the Secretary of Defence, announced the sanctions by saying: “Our message to Putin’s regime is clear: You cannot break international laws without facing consequences.”

-Healey said that the two Russian centers were sanctioned because they “supported the and deployment of inhumane weapons to be used on the front line”.
+Healey said that the two Russian Ministry of Defence centers were sanctioned because they “supported the development and deployment of inhumane weapons to be used on the front line”.

 He added that the UK provides Ukraine with essential equipment and training in order to protect its citizens against chemical weapons.